maxregnerklos/droidian-images-angelica/README.md

  * Support group: https://t.me/DroidianLinux

 ## Bugs and workarounds
-* Camera not working, is a common issue on droidian.
-Some devices have camera working with waydroid.
-But does not work on sofia.
 * Brightness is currently only adjustable via the applet on the appdrawer